pearlroys/Bike_Company_Analysis/README.md

     - Visualization

 # TASK
-- As a junior data analyst in Cyclistic's marketing team, your task is to assist in devising marketing strategies that target casual riders with the aim of converting them into annual members.
+- As a junior data analyst in Cyclistic's marketing team, my task was to assist in devising marketing strategies that target casual riders with the aim of converting them into annual members.
 The marketing director believes that the company's success in the future hinges on maximizing the number of annual memberships.
 - However, before presenting their recommendations, Cyclistic's executives require compelling data insights and professional data visualizations to back up the proposed strategies.
 - The team's objective is to analyze Cyclistic's historical bike trip data to identify trends that will shed light on the differences between casual riders and annual members, why casual riders would be interested in purchasing a membership, and how digital media could impact the effectiveness of their marketing tactics.
 # ASK PHASE: